MahdiTavakol/Archer2-ModernC-/lectures/cpp-intro/README.md

 ---
 # These few lectures

-We could spend a whole semester going in depth on C++, so we've picked a handful of features to cover that you really need to write modern C++ for technical computing.
+We could spend many days going in depth on C++, so we've picked a handful of features to cover that you really need to write modern C++ for technical computing.

 This is not trying to teach the *whole language* in the many different styles that people have developed over the decades.

+One of the challenges of C++ is this breadth of material.
+Being a competent C++ programmer does not mean you'll know the whole of C++ and all the possible things that can be done with the langage.

+We aim to provide you with knowledge on what we think are the key things, especially for scientific programming.

+Many different styles of program can be compiled with a C++ compiler, we're aiming for something philsophically aligned with modern C++ principles.

 Please ask questions any time!